 Every digital input/output module has 24 terminal connections.
-They are arranged as 3 terminals per row, with 8 rows in total.
+They are arranged as three terminals per row, with eight rows in total.
 A given row of three terminals may be used for the outputs of one relay.
 For example, for Form-C relay outputs, the terminals connect to the normally open (NO), normally closed (NC), and common contacts of the relay.
 For a Form-A output, there are options of using current or voltage detection for feature supervision, depending on the module ordered.
 The terminal configuration for contact inputs is different for the two applications.
-When a digital input/output module is ordered with contact inputs, they are arranged in groups of four and use two rows of three terminals.
-Ideally, each input would be totally isolated from any other input.
-However, this would require that every input have two dedicated terminals and limit the available number of contacts based on the available number of terminals.
-So, although each input is individually optically isolated, each group of four inputs uses a single common as a reasonable compromise.
-This allows each group of four outputs to be supplied by wet contacts from different voltage sources (if required) or a mix of wet and dry contacts.